PostHog/posthog.com/contents/blog/interview-snapshot-guide.md

 ## Creating your interview snapshot

 Once you've reviewed your notes, you're ready to start filling out your snapshot.
-You can use the template below, or recreate it in Google Docs, Figma etc.
+You can save and edit the snapshot below, or make a copy of a version on [Figma](https://www.figma.com/file/iO6kIZ8kXdMudLtu7kSyc5/PostHog-Interview-Snapshot-Template?node-id=0%3A1&t=LDU8ALaROQyfh6JL-1) and [Google Sheets](https://docs.google.com/presentation/d/1JnewtJmeRHrXPloJzT5nGmXYrBUbaKnN7-k4kYjbo9M/edit?usp=sharing).

 ![interview-snapshot](../images/interview-snapshots/interview-snapshot.jpg)